Board of Control for Cricket in India: Television production

 In 2012, the BCCI established its own production house.
 The BCCI's broadcast service produces coverage of international matches of the Indian national cricket team those held in India and matches of leading domestic tournaments including the IPL.
 Until 2012, the BCCI paid the production costs to the company who purchased the media rights from them.
 Nimbus Communications did production for the BCCI for many years.
 The BCCI's production house holds production rights and copyrights of Indian cricket's content.
 The BCCI broadcasts video highlights of domestic and bilateral cricket series in India on its website.
 Starting in July 2023, it will broadcast live, important domestic games form tournaments such as Duleep Trophy and Deodhar Trophy on its website.

 Officials

+Politicians from multiple political parties have held positions within BCCI; Sharad Pawar of the Nationalist Congress Party, Madhavrao Scindia of the Indian National Congress and Anurag Thakur of Bharatiya Janata Party (BJP) were BCCI presidents, As of 2023, latter's brother Arun Singh Dhumal is the IPL chairman.
+Jay Shah, the son of the Home Minister of India Amit Shah, is BCCI's secretary.
+Rajiv Shukla of the Congress party is its vice-president, he is in BCCI continuously since the 2000s and held various top positions, he was IPL president from 2011 to 2017.
+Ashish Shelar of BJP is the treasurer.

 President

 President is an elected position, and is considered the most-powerful position in the BCCI administration.
 Due to the president's financial power and the popularity of cricket in India, it is considered as a highly prestigious position.
 The President of the BCCI presides over the meeting of the apex council and the general body.
 He signs audited annual accounts and financial statements.

 The full-member state boards can vote in the presidential election.
 Gujarat and Maharashtra have more than one full member but as per the Lodha Committee, supreme court guidelines state any state can have only one vote in the election at any time.

 Former Indian cricketer Mithun Manhas is the incumbent President of the BCCI.
 He succeeded Roger Binny.